reelyactive/bartender/README.md

 ## Quick Start

-* Clone the repo: `git clone git@github.com:reelyactive/beehive.git`
+* Clone the repo: `git clone git@github.com:reelyactive/bartender.git`
 * Run the following to get all the dependancies: `[sudo] npm install`

+Before launching the API, be sure to rename dbconf.sample.js to dbconf.js

 ### Unit tests